 Harford Bank will be an independent, locally owned and managed, full-service bank, responsive to the needs of our customers and our community.
-We are committed to providing stable and challenging employment and an equitable return to our shareholders.
+We are committed to delivering a superior customer experience, providing fulfilling careers, and a competitive return to our shareholders.

 Harford Bank was chartered as a national banking association in April 27, 1964 under the name of Aberdeen National Bank and opened its doors to the public in May 1964.
 On December 8, 1980, Aberdeen National Bank legally changed its name to Harford National Bank in order to expand into other areas of Harford County, Maryland.
 On July 2, 2001, Harford National Bank converted to a Maryland-chartered bank and changed its name to Harford Bank.
 The Bank continues to grow with seven banking offices in Harford County, Maryland, and one full service branch located in Cecil County Maryland.
 The Bank is primarily focused on the financial needs of commercial business and retail banking individuals, as well as governmental units in Harford County and neighboring communities.

 The Bank’s formation was motivated by the acquisition of the town’s only independent bank, First National Bank of Aberdeen, by the Baltimore-based Equitable Trust Company.
 The general consensus of the community was a desire to maintain an independent bank in Aberdeen which was owned and operated by members of the local community that demonstrated an understanding of the area’s specific financial needs.